MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 ### CodeDeploy

 - CodeDeploy is a deployment service that automates application deployments to Amazon EC2 instances, on-premises instances, serverless Lambda functions, or Amazon ECS services
+- built with AWS SAM
+  - application can be tested locally by invoking the Lambda function and event sources locally.
+No need to use separate CodeDeploy resource for development and production
 - 3 platforms:
   - Lambda
     - *Canary*: Traffic is shifted in two increments.
 You can choose from predefined canary options that specify the percentage of traffic shifted to your updated Lambda function version in the first increment and the interval, in minutes, before the remaining traffic is shifted in the second increment.